04.product

 - Read the catalog in plain English ("who owns the payment service?")

-- Today: Confluence and Azure DevOps Wiki
+- Today: Confluence and Azure DevOps Wiki, plus per-service docs the platform writes itself

 - Roadmap: Notion, GitLab Wiki, GitHub markdown